dytlgozj/WebtoonAlarm/README.md

 ## Open Source License

+* MIT License

+### Approximate license content

-* MIT License : Use free, but mark this license when you copy this in important part. and writer doesn't have any responsibility.
+* Use free, but mark this license when you copy this in important part. and writer doesn't have any responsibility.

 ## Purpose